thim81/inspectr-proxy/README.md

 ./inspectr --listen=":8080" \
 --print=true \
 --app=true
+--localtunnel=true \
+--localtunnelSubdomain="myinspectr"
 ```

 Explanation:

+- Via the free Opensource service of [Localtunnel](https://theboroer.github.io/localtunnel-www/), a public URL is linked to the Inspectr Proxy service.
 - The proxy listens on port 8080 and immediately returns a 200 OK response for every incoming webhook event.
 - The webhook event payload details are captured and printed to the console.
 - The captured webhook event is send to the Inspectr UI service.
 Visit http://localhost:40004 to see the Inspectr UI in